mathLab/EZyRB/tutorials/README.md

 [Tutorial 2](tutorial-2.ipynb) shows how test different methods for reduced order modeling on a NavierStokes 2D problem.

+[Tutorial 3](tutorial-3.ipynb) shows how to implement the Neural Network Shifted-Proper Orthogonal Decomposition.

+[Tutorial 4](tutorial-4.ipynb) shows the potential of aggregation strategies for ROMs, namely combining different ROM predictions in a multiROM.

 #### More to come...
 We plan to add more tutorials but the time is often against us.
 If you want to contribute with a notebook on a feature not covered yet we will be very happy and give you support on editing!